 That’s almost always a no-no with travelling of any kind (unless you’re not travelling for enjoyment, of course).
 It doesn’t mean to have low expectations, either.
 No one likes a doom and gloom, Negative Nancy kind of travelling companion.
 It simply means…be present.
 If you only follow one road trip tip, you should make it this one!

 I hope you get to take a road trip soon!
-These road trip hacks and road trip tips should be helpful.
+These road trip travel hacks should be helpful.
 Where to next?